kevinyswong/kevinyswong.github.io/index.md

 <p>
-What is happening is human nature: everyone pursues his interest, and it is the country that plays the role of mediator for all citizens.
+What is happening is human nature: everyone pursues his interest, and it is the country that plays mediator for all citizens.
 Can we each stop demonizing the other side?
 It is useful to keep in mind John Rawls' veil of ignorance and take a step back from our particular place in society to think larger.
 With America soon to become majority non-white, we have to make peace with that fact.
 Now, onto something more interesting.
 </p>

 <b>Towards a Brighter Future</b>